Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * adding knowledge graph on the prototypes
     * not familiar with the dataset, but very interesting
     * show 5% better than TADAM
+    * nearly no effect on mini-Imagenet (have room for improvement)

 ### Generative Based Few-shot Learning